 Illiterate – Unable to read and write.

-Primary ( Elementary ) Education – first few years of formal education.
+Primary ( Elementary ) Education – First stage of formal education

 - Authentic primary education is good for a child’s growth.